luxi-huang/NotAnyMike.github.io/_posts/2017-12-18-Solving-CarRacing.md

 |    `Accelerate` | $$\rightarrow$$ | `[  0.0, 1.0, 0.8 ]` |
 |    `Do-Nothing` | $$\rightarrow$$ | `[  0.0, 0.0, 0.0 ]` |

-I call this *hard* discretisation because it only allows one continues action per discrete one and the actions are at their continuous maximum.
+I call this *hard* discretisation because it only allows one continue action per discrete one and the actions are at their continuous maximum.
 This brings some problems because know when you want to turn left the only option, is to steer all the way to the left (which in practice is not a big issue thanks to the `Do-Nothing`).
 Another problem is that either the model is steering or accelerating but not both at the same time, which means that in curves you cannot brake at the same time you steer to the left, which I found does make the trained model have some issues dealing with turns at low speed.

 An easy solution is `soft` discretisation where the discretise points around the continuous space is not only close to the corners.
 We can think about soft discretisation as a convex combination or an affine transformation of the `soft` discretised space.
 For instance